frederic-perez/AmE-dictionary/data/idioms.md

 __steely-eyed missile man__ An astronaut or engineer who quickly devises an ingenious solution to a tough problem while under extreme pressure.
 __step back__
 __step in__
-__stone cold__ Completely bereft of emotion or concern.
+__stone cold__ :two: Completely bereft of emotion or concern.
 Hyphenated if used as a modifier before a noun. _The criminal was stone cold as she sat in the courtroom stone and heard the verdict being handed down._ _Sam was a stone-cold killer._
 __strangely enough__ Bafflingly; surprisingly; atypically. _Strangely enough, it turned out that we both knew John, but had met him in two different parts of the world._ _Strangely enough, the Hugo awards for_ Galaxy _were relatively far and between._
 __strap on the (old) feedbag__ _slang_ To begin eating; to have a meal. _I can’t wait to get to Grandma’s and strap on the old feedbag.
 She always cooks the tastiest food!_
 __street smart__